lockstockandbarrel/earth/docs/index.md

 **Character Kind**:

-Using selected_char_kind(‘ISO_10646’) in Fortran is crucial for simple proper Unicode handling.
+Using selected_char_kind('ISO_10646') in Fortran is crucial for simple proper Unicode handling.

 **Length Parameter**:

 Always pass the string length explicitly, as Fortran strings are not inherently null-terminated like C strings.

-- \[\[Unicode\|TOP\]\]
-- \[\[summary_ucs4\|NEXT\]\]
-- \[\[lesson6_ucs4\|PREVIOUS\]\]
+<a hame="summary_ucs4"></a>
 #### Introduction to Fortran Unicode support
 ### Summary: Lessons Learned

 The main lessons discussed here are

 1. Compilers that support CHARACTER kind ISO_10646  make reading and writing UTF-8 encoded files as easy as doing the same with ASCII files.

 2. All the CHARACTER intrinsics work with UCS4 variables.

 3. Fortran does not supply functions to convert between UTF-8 encoded byte streams and UCS-4 encoded data.
 Fortran encodes Unicode data internally as UCS-4, but modern operating systems typically support UTF-8 encoded data.
 So this generally causes problems with converting values from command lines and environment variables to UCS-4.
    Problems typically arise for using UCS-4 encoded variables when opening files and doing file inquiry by name.

    Creating source files using UTF-8 encoding makes it nearly universally easy to write multi-byte files in Fortran constant strings, but remember Fortran instructions other than comments and constant strings must be composed only of characters in the Fortran character set (which amounts to ASCII-7 characters sans control characters).

 If you care about the shortfallings in item 3 create a few conversion routines and you can solve those problems on any system supporting UTF-8 encoded files.

 Remember that if you use UTF-8 constants in your code files that this is not disallowed by the Standard, but neither is it required to be supported.

-Taking that all into account the following example program shows how to read an environment variable into a UCS-4 variable, open files with UTF-8 encoded names, and use intrinsic CHARACTER methods with Unicode data, circumventing the issues raised in item 3.
+Taking that all into account
+the following example program shows how to read an environment variable into a UCS-4 variable, open files with UTF-8 encoded names, and use intrinsic CHARACTER methods with Unicode data, circumventing the issues raised in item 3.

 ```fortran
 module M_encode